 U.S. Attorney General William Barr Overturns a 2018 Ruling

-On July 29, 2019, U.S. Attorney General William Barr overturned a 2018 judgment issued by the Justice Department’s Board of Immigration Appeals that granted asylum protections to immigrants who fear persecution based on their family ties.
+On July 29, 2019, U.S. Attorney General William Barr overturned a 2018 judgment issued by the Justice Department’s Board of Immigration.
+The Appeals granted asylum protections to immigrants who fear persecution based on their family ties.
 The ruling stems from a case regarding a migrant who crossed the U.S.-Mexico border in 2011 to claim asylum.
-Legally, migrants are eligible for asylum in the United States if they can prove they have suffered or live in fear of persecution because of their religion, race, nationality, political affiliations, or membership in a specific social group.
+Legally, migrants are eligible for asylum in the United States.
+They must prove they have suffered or live in fear of persecution because of their religion, race, or political affiliations.

 The migrant in question explained to the court that he was being targeted by a cartel after refusing to sell drugs at his father’s store.
 The immigration judge handling his case acknowledged his status as a victim of crime, but ultimately decided that his situation didn’t qualify him for asylum protections.
 The appeals court, however, determined that the migrant was a member of a “protected social group” because he and his father were being threatened.